jacoux/hr-wizard/src/content/setup/github_oauth.md

 1. Open <a href="https://github.com/settings/developers">https://github.com/settings/developers</a>, click on "New OAuth App" or "Register a new application", and fill in the form:

-   - Application name: "Prompts with Friends localhost"
+   - Application name: "HR wizard localhost"
    - Homepage URL: `http://localhost:3000`
    - Authorization callback URL: paste the Authorized redirect URL value from the previous step